jeanbmar/s3-sync-client/README.md

 1. There is no way to achieve S3 sync using the AWS SDK for JavaScript v3 alone.
 1. AWS CLI installation is **NOT** required.
 1. The package contains no external dependency.
-1. The AWS SDK dependency is up-to-date ([AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3)).
+1. The AWS SDK peer dependency is up-to-date ([AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3)).
 1. The module overcomes a set of common limitations listed at the bottom of this README.

 # Table of Contents